golangast/switchterm/README.md

 ```
 ## Things to remember
 * using atomicgo.dev/keyboard there is no way to call itself after a key press
+* Remember to run the database server.
+It is under the generate command

 ## Reference Commands
 * "enter" is to select